-Chromebooks have not always had the best reputation for being functional and powerful devices.
+Chromebooks like the Lenovo Ideapad Chromebook Duet have not always had the best reputation for being functional and powerful devices.
 They lacked the features, the performance, or the specifications to make them attractive alternatives to other devices like laptops or tablets.
 In the last few years, companies like Lenovo have worked hard alongside Google to change this reputation and develop a more interesting offering.
 To create an experience that rivals the desktop PC and builds on the capabilities of other mobile devices – is no easy challenge but, here enters the Lenovo Ideapad Chromebook Duet.

 At first glance, the device appears a fancy-looking tablet.
-This impression was easy to shake though, as while you unpackaged the device its morphs to looking more like a tiny laptop (not dissimilar to the Microsoft Surface Go).
+This impression was easy to shake though, as while you unpackaged the device it morphed to look more like a tiny laptop (not dissimilar to the Microsoft Surface Go).
 The Duet features an adjustable kickstand to the rear, which makes for easy desktop use and leaves a carefully placed cut-out at the back for a rear-facing camera.

 On the front side of the device, a fully detachable mini keyboard steals the show.
 The keyboard includes a touchpad for easy scrolling and has easy-to-use function controls for simple device control.
 The front-facing camera at the top of the screen is acceptable for basic video calls but is totally overshadowed by a stunning Full-HD IPS 400 nit display.

 Like most Android tablets, the Lenovo Chromebook Duet is very simple to set up and configure.
 Mind you it might use Chrome OS, it still feels like configuring an Android tablet.
 That being after signing into your Google account, the entire process including updates takes only a few minutes.
 Most applications that you would use on your Android or iOS devices have a compatible version for the Chromebook.
 The device only takes a couple of minutes to boot, enter your configuration preferences and it’s ready to go.